viamrobotics/docs/docs/how-tos/one-to-many.md

 ## Add a fragment to multiple machines

-With your fragment created, you can add it to as many machines as you'd like:
+With your fragment created, you can add it to as many machines as you'd like.
+You can do this manually, as described here, or using [provisioning](/fleet/provision/).

 {{< table >}}
 {{% tablestep %}}